-- Members who are identified for or referred to the programme will be contacted by the Scheme to complete a short questionnaire. - Members will be referred to the nearest center and all appointments will be managed by the center. - The center will perform an assessment, which will determine the treatment required.
-Treatment will need to be completed for the member to benefit from the programme.
+- Members who are identified or referred to the programme will be contacted by the Scheme to complete a short questionnaire. - Members will be referred to the nearest centre and all appointments will be managed by the centre. - The centre will perform an assessment, which will determine the treatment required.
+The treatment will need to be completed for the member to benefit from the programme.